actionk/ECSEntityBuilder/README.md

 ## Install

-You can either just put the files into `Plugins/ECSEntityBuilder` or use it as a submodule:
+You can either just put the files into `Assets/Plugins/ECSEntityBuilder` or use it as a submodule:
 ```
 git submodule add https://github.com/actionk/UnityECSEntityBuilder.git Assets/Plugins/ECSEntityBuilder
 ```

+# Usage

 ## EntityWrapper